-While 14 of the 23 respondents ticked the 'in favour' box on the consultation form the evidence is that the street is largely empty during the day and the anticipated problem of parkers moving to the section of Salisbury Street east of Shakespeare Street, has not eventuated.
+The evidence demonstrates that the street is largely empty during the day and the anticipated problem of parkers moving to the section of Salisbury Street east of Shakespeare Street, has not eventuated.

 Therefore Administration considers that implementing restrictions in Salisbury Street east of Shakespeare Street is not justified at present.
+Administration will monitor the situation over the next 6-12 months and if a parking problem arises will review the issue again.

-5.2.2 Nova Lane, North Perth - Proposed Staged Works, Parking Restrictions and Streetscape Improvements
+9.2.2 Nova Lane, North Perth - Proposed Staged Works, Parking Restrictions and Streetscape Improvements

-Ward: North Date: 15 April 2016 Precinct: Precinct 8 - North Perth File Ref: SC902, SC1201 Attachments: 1 - Consultation Summary Attacriments. $\frac{2}{2}$ - Plan No. 3278-CP-01 Tabled Items: Nil Reporting Officers: A Brown, Engineering Technical Officer Reporting Officers.
-C Wilson, Manager Asset & Design Services Responsible Officer R Lotznicker, Director Technical Services
+Ward: North Date: 15 April 2016 Precinct: Precinct 8 - North Perth File Ref: SC902, SC1201 Attachments: 1 - Consultation Summary 2 - Plan No. 3278-CP-01 Tabled Items: Nil Reporting Officers: A Brown, Engineering Technical Officer C Wilson, Manager Asset & Design Services Responsible Officer R Lotznicker, Director Technical Services

 - 1. NOTES the results of the public consultation regarding the introduction of parking restrictions and streetscape improvements in Nova Lane, North Perth as shown in Attachment 1; - 2.
 APPROVES the introduction of 2P parking restrictions 8.00am to 5.30pm Monday to Friday in Nova Lane, North Perth, between Knutsford Street and Fitzgerald Street as shown on attached Plan No. 3278-CP-01 (Attachment 2); - 3.
-LIST for consideration an amount of \$100,000 in the 2016/17 draft budget for Stage 2 upgrade works in Nova Lane as outlined in the report and as shown on attached Plan No. 3278-CP-01 (Attachment 2); and - 4.
-ADVISES the respondents of its decision.
+LIST for consideration an amount of \$100,000 in the 2016/17 draft budget for Stage 2 upgrade works in Nova Lane as outlined in the report and as shown on attached Plan No. 3278-CP-01 (Attachment 2); and

+4. ADVISES the respondents of its decision.